Vero Lake Estates, Florida: 101st Avenue

 This road is paved and provides access to County Road 512.
 It is paved until 79th Street and has a traffic signal at CR512 and 101st Avenue.

 87th ST

 This connects CR510 to the inner VLE, it is paved and has a traffic light at the intersection of 87th ST and CR 510.

 91st Ave

 This road runs parallel to 510's north–south direction.
 The road is paved between 87th Ave and 79th, and serves as VLE's easternmost main road.

-Facts
+History

 The subdivision of Vero Lake Estates was foreclosed upon after it was developed mainly because of the distance between where most of Sebastian commerce and business was located.
 It became a popular area to live after the housing boom and the population explosion in Indian River County circa the early 2000s.
 Developers bought blocks of land because of the extremely low prices and the abundance of land.

-There are now some 2700 homes in the area.
+There are now around 2700 homes in the area.

+2023 Floods

+On November 16, 2023, Vero Lake Estates was severely affected by the November 2023 Northern Indian River County Floods after 10+ inches of rain fell in the area.